AgoRapide/AgoRapide/README.md

 AgoRapide combines all these tasks into one, meaning that once you have written the unit test you have also documented the system and given real world examples for use.
 In addition, once a property is defined, its corresponding tool tip automatically shows up in the administrative HTML view.

 ## Branches is a repetition:
 (optional for you to apply).

 Instead of multiple branches in your source code repository you may mark different properties in AgoRapide as "development", "test", "production" and the system will automatically hide features in test or development environment as needed.

-Note that this may be done even for individual entities, that is, you may have some of your customers test functionality in your production environment for instance.
+Note that this may be done even for individual entities, that is, you may have just some of your customers test functionality in your production environment for instance.

 ## Environments is a repetition:
 (optional for you to apply).
 Different runtime environments like development, test and production is a repetition.
 With AgoRapide we strive to at least make these environments as identical as possible in the sense that the same source code can run in all environments.
 This means less work in administering environments.

 ## Creating database, API and client UI is a repetition:
-With a single-table database (optional) your database schema will in practise never change.
+With a single-table database (optional) your database schema will in practice never change.
 For the client user interface (UI) there are currently some auto-generated code libraries available (in Java and ObjectiveC).
 We are looking into the possibility of auto-generated code for views also (not currently supported).

 (even this section of course repeats the phrase "is a repetition" multiple times)